 I don’t understand a lot of it, either.

-It appears that your properties in Texas.
+It appears that your properties are in Texas.

-InTexas, you are required to execute a Division Order in order for the company to place you in line for payment, unless the oil and gas lease removed that requirement.
+In Texas, you are required to execute a Division Order in order for the company to place you in line for payment, unless the oil and gas lease removed that requirement.

-Also in Texas, the non-payment of royalty is not cause for lease cancellation, unless the least form itself specifically makes the payment of royalty a condition of lease rather than an obligation of the Lessee.
+Also in Texas, the non-payment of royalty is not cause for lease cancellation, unless the lease form itself specifically makes the payment of royalty a condition of lease rather than an obligation of the Lessee.

 There is an exception to this rule.
-If the attorney or Mineral Manager drafting the paid up oil and gas lease for the Lessor inserted a clause that required the satisfaction of all obligations during the primary term and if those payments were not made, then the lease would ipsa facto terminate.
+If the attorney or Mineral Manager drafting the paid-up oil and gas lease for the Lessor inserted a clause that required the satisfaction of all obligations during the primary term and if those payments were not made, then the lease would ipsa facto terminate.

 Have you now received a Division Order?